In Part 1 I explained a model I thought had evolved from clowning traditions and now formed the base of many a great TV show.

 Mark and Jez are more than willing to cave to the values and expectations of any person who walks into their lives with enough of a sense of status.
 But these high-status characters are always shown to be outright monsters with values that are always clearly awful.
 And worst of all, none of them can close that circuit for Mark or Jez.

 ...
 Or a slightly more optimistic view of the show might be that Mark and Jez are each other's saving grace.
-Both are only too willing to hand over their agency to the next high-status monster to come along, but the pattern of the show is that the Auguste are each other's Achilles heel when it comes to selling their souls.
-The characters are clearer-eyes about each other's situations than their own, mostly due to bitterness, jealousy and crab-bucket vindictiveness.
-Their tendency to drag each other out of the terrible relationships, work setups and occasional cults the other gets involved with means neither ever quite manage to effectively become part of any of the dreadful worldview and systems they earnest try to sell their souls into.
+Both are only too willing to hand over their agency to the next high-status monster to come along, but the pattern of the show is that the Augustes are each other's Achilles heel when it comes to selling their souls.
+Mark and Jez are each clear-eyed about each other's latest bid to hand their lives over to the current high-status monster.
+Partly out of some kind of care for each other and lingering morality, and partly out of bitterness, jealousy and crab-bucket vindictiveness.
+Their tendency to sabotage or undermine the terrible relationships, work setups and occasionally cults the other gets involved with means neither ever quite manage to effectively become part of any of the dreadful worldview and systems they earnest try to sell their souls into.
 In a twisted way it's a triumph of human connection.
 They are probably the only people in each others' lives who share a real connection between their most essential selves and that pull is always a little bit stronger than the pull of the various awful systems they each try to buy into.
 They keep each other just about honest.

 Peep Show opens the box's lid to allow for drama not because it wants to be dramatic - it doesn't; everything is always building to humour however dark - but rather in order to reinforce the central sense of darkness.
 There's the uncomfortable sense that the characters are available for real life to do its worst to - and real life is available for them to damage too.